keu/docs/software/upgrade-astronomer.md

 2. Review this configuration.
 If you see the line `"USER-SUPPLIED VALUES:"`, delete it.
 3. Create a copy of `config.yaml` called `old_config.yaml`.
 Save this in case you need to roll back your upgrade.

-## Step 6: Verify Your Current Platform Version
+## Step 6: Verify your current platform version

 To verify your current version of Astronomer, run: